- CMV disease afflicts up to 40% of untreated AIDS.

 - Ganciclovir 5 mg/kg IV q12h PLUS foscarnet 90 mg/kg IV q12h

-- An open label trial showed 94 d median survival vs. 42 d historical control using monotherapy with combination regimen poorly tolerated.
+- An open-label trial showed 94 d median survival vs. 42 d historical control using monotherapy with a combination regimen poorly tolerated.

 - Monitor at least twice weekly CBC, chemistries including phosphorous during induction, once weekly during maintenance.

-- Decision to use ganciclovir and/or foscarnet often in part decided upon hematologic and renal aspects.
+- The decision to use ganciclovir and/or foscarnet often in part decided upon hematologic and renal aspects.

 - Duration, induction therapy: 2 wks or until resolution of neurologic symptoms (not well-established)

 - If using combination ganciclovir + foscarnet, upon reaching stabilization of neurologic symptoms may switch to monotherapy.

 - Immune reconstitution with ART should be the concomitant goal.